 (B) Compliance calculations shall be based on the per gallon oxygen content supplied by each CAR or blender CAR during the control period.

-(b) At the end of each control period during which fuel meeting requirements of subsection (1)(a) of this rule is supplied, the Department will evaluate control area oxygenate mix information which is submitted by CARs and blender CARs in accordance with OAR 340-258-0220.
-If the Department projects, based on this data, that the average oxygen content of gasoline supplied in a control area will be less than 3.1 percent in the next control season, the Department shall notify affected parties no later than March 1 and the following additional requirements shall become effective in subsequent control periods:
+(b) At the end of each control period during which fuel meeting requirements of subsection (1)(a) of this rule is supplied, DEQ will evaluate control area oxygenate mix information which is submitted by CARs and blender CARs in accordance with OAR 340-258-0220.
+If DEQ projects, based on this data, that the average oxygen content of gasoline supplied in a control area will be less than 3.1 percent in the next control season, DEQ shall notify affected parties no later than March 1 and the following additional requirements shall become effective in subsequent control periods:

 (A) The average oxygen content standard of gasoline for CARs or blender CARs using the Average Oxygen Content Standard Compliance Option, shall be increased to a minimum of 2.9 percent;